 ‘You’re on.’ “

 The author exhibits a great understanding of photography, politicking in production meetings as well as the happenings in the inner sanctum of the newsroom.
-I guess you don’t win 4 Emmy Awards for nothing.
-He is also able to showcase his passion for motorcycles and provide a firsthand perspective of the high-paced life of a man on the go.
+I guess you don’t win 4 Emmy Awards for nothing 😉 He is also able to showcase his passion for motorcycles and provide a firsthand perspective of the high-paced life of a man on the go.
 One of my favourite aspects of the story were the secondary characters including Corey the homosexual ninja and the 3 IT guys with a wide variety of skills that I affectionately referred to as The Three Muskateers.
 These four guys were not quite what they presented themselves to be and provided many surprises and comic relief.
 With respect to the lead character, what I liked about Rick was that he was more of a thinking man’s protagonist.
-You know from his experience that he has combative skills but the author makes him less of the cliché that you expect from these types of novels.
+You know from his experience that he has combative skills but the author makes him less of the cliché that you expect from these types of novels as well as his wardrobe.
 This representation made Rick quite likeable, realistic, and a breath of fresh air in a genre filled with unbelievable superheroes.
-This book is an easy read that I would recommend to anyone that enjoys subtle political thrillers and characters that are genuinely amiable.
+Courier was an easy read that I would recommend to anyone who enjoys subtle political thrillers and characters that are genuinely amiable.

 ” ‘You don’t get to choose those who go into battle beside you,’ she said.
 ‘That’s something only they decide.
 Your duty is to make the sacrifice mean something.’ “